nick13-qfin/MC-QFin/README.md

 In order to install Eigen, you need to download it (see instructions [here](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download)).

 ##### Linux
-In order to include Eigen in Cmake, it must be installed from the `INSTALL` file:
+In order to include Eigen in Cmake, it must be installed first (even if it is a header-only file).
+This is an extract from the `INSTALL` file:
 ```
 Let's call this directory 'source_dir' (where this INSTALL file is).
 Before starting, create another directory which we will call 'build_dir'.